Active and Passive Voice

 Present Continuous Passive

-• P: The function was managed by John.
+• P: The function is being managed by John.

-• P: Critical problems were discussed by them.
+• P: Critical problems are being discussed by them.

 Present Perfect Passive